Josh Lowe Player Props: Rays vs. Mariners

 Josh Lowe At The Plate

-- Lowe enters this game on a five-game hitting streak.
-During his last games, he's hitting .333.
+- Lowe is batting .409 with one homer during his last games and is riding a six-game hitting streak.

-- Lowe has picked up a hit in 66.2% of his 65 games this season, with at least two hits in 30.8% of them.
+- Lowe has reached base via a hit in 44 games this year (of 66 played), and had multiple hits in 21 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.